 Certificate in Spiritual Caregiving to Help Addicted Persons and Families

 Based on the handbook and curriculum, in Spiritual Caregiving to Help Addicted Persons and Families, this certificate will provide faith leaders with basic knowledge about addiction, strategies to help families and children, and information about community resources and mutual support groups.
-Obtaining this certificate will help you become more knowledgeable and comfortable in supporting those hurting members of your congregation and faith community begin the road to recovery.
-Access the application form (PDF)

 The articles and handbook below have been selected as the foundation readings for the Certificate in Spiritual Caregiving to Help Addicted Persons and Families.
 The articles are by leaders in dealing with issues impacting children of alcoholics (COAs) and in the area of clergy education.
 Three articles provide critical information and insights into the affect of alcoholism on the family (Dr. Robert Ackerman), how to help hurting children (Jerry Moe), and the benefits of COA support groups (Claudia Black).
 Other articles highlight the important role clergy can play in hearing an individual’s Fifth Step (Latcovich), using case studies to illuminate the core competencies for clergy in dealing with alcohol and drug dependence and the family (Latcovich and Wenger) and the importance of psychospirituality when dealing with addiction (McClone).
 The handbook by Rev. Woodruff covers the competencies which are the foundation of the certificate program and for education of clergy in addressing alcohol and drug dependence and its impact on family members.